2023 Solar Incentives Guide for East Palo Alto, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local East Palo Alto solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.
+Your local East Palo Alto solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives